-ASSIGNMENT OF ERROR NO. 1: The PUCO erred by permitting Columbia to resume service disconnections for customer nonpayment beginning July 29, 2020.
+ASSIGNMENT OF ERROR NO. 1: The PUCO erred by permitting Dominion to resume customer disconnections for nonpayment beginning August 3, 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to extend the moratorium against disconnections for nonpayment for a reasonable period of time after the declared emergency has ended.
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and extend the moratorium against disconnections for nonpayment for a reasonable time after the declared emergency has ended.

 OCC recommended in its comments that the PUCO should continue to suspend customer disconnections for a reasonable time after the coronavirus emergency.
-11 But the PUCO rejected OCC's recommendation and instead approved Columbia's premature proposal to start disconnecting customers for nonpayment beginning July 29, 2020 - less than two weeks from now.
+16 But the PUCO rejected OCC's recommendation and instead approved Dominion's premature proposal to start disconnecting customers for nonpayment beginning August 3, 2020.

-The PUCO's order in this respect is patently unreasonable and should be modified consistent with OCC's recommendation.
-The fact is that the coronavirus crisis is currently escalating.12 So Columbia is proposing to lessen public protection of utility consumers at the same time that the injury to the public is increasing.
+The PUCO's order in this respect is unreasonable and should be modified consistent with OCC's recommendation.
+The fact is that the coronavirus crisis is currently escalating.
+So, Dominion is proposing to lessen public protection of utility consumers at the same time that the injury to the public is increasing.
 Injury to the public is what the emergency statute (R.C.
 4909.16) enables the PUCO to "prevent."
-Columbia has presented no evidence to justify its harmful proposal to resume service disconnections while there is no end in sight for the pandemic.
+Dominion has presented no evidence to justify its harmful proposal to resume service disconnections while there is no end in sight for the pandemic.
+Therefore, the PUCO should change its order.